-For each backup, you can see the exact start and finish times, and status.
-Click on “View” in the “Snapshots” column, and see the individual EBS snapshots of all the volumes.
-Click on “Open” in the “Log” column, and view the log of this backup with all the details.
-In order to recover from a certain backup (typically the most recent successful backup), you only need to click on the “Recover” button in the “Actions” column:
+For each backup, you can see exact start and finish times, and status.
+Click View in the Snapshots column and see the individual EBS snapshots of all the volumes.
+Click Open in the Log column to view the log of this backup with all the details.
+In order to recover from a particular backup (typically the most recent successful backup), click the Recover button in the Actions column:

-The message will include the instance ID of the new instance, and now you can go and see it in the AWS Management Console.
-The recovered instance is exactly the same as the original one, with all its EBS volumes.
+The message will include the instance ID of the new instance, and now you can go and verify the successful recovery in the AWS Management Console.
+The recovered instance is exactly the same as the original one, with all its EBS volumes